ansys/pyansys-workflows/README.md

     - For geometry: Ansys SpaceClaim / Ansys Discovery / Ansys Geometry Service
     - For meshing: Ansys Fluent Meshing
     - For simulation: Ansys Fluent Solver
+- [Geometry, mechanical and dpf](./geometry-mechanical-dpf): this workflow demonstrates how to create a printed circuit board (PCB) geometry, mesh, run steady state and transient thermal analysis, and post-process using dpf.
+The geometry generated is a simple PCB with multiple chips.
+  The exported CAD file (PMDB format) is then imported inside Ansys Mechanical to run a steady-state thermal analysis followed by transient analysis.
+  All temperature results in different chips are displayed using dpf.
+    - For geometry: Ansys SpaceClaim / Ansys Discovery / Ansys Geometry Service
+    - For simulation: Ansys Mechanical
+    - For post-procesing: Ansys Data Processing Framework

 ## How to run the workflows